 The Attackers also do a great job of spoofing blockchain.com’s legit email design, making it look almost identical to the official emails that are sent by blockchain.com.
 Some emails even contain working links to the blockchain.com app in the Apple store and Google Play.

 Here are a few of the examples of the subjects and emails that are used in this campaign.

 The attacker’s goal is to create a persuasive email that convinces the user to click on the blue button.
-Once the user clicks on it, the next step in the attack takes place.
+Once the user clicks on it, the next step in the attack takes place, in which an advanced malware scanner is required.
 In this campaign we see attackers use two different attack vectors.

-The First Attack Vector – Downloading Malware that Redirects Cryptocurrency Transfers
+The First Attack Vector Requires an Advanced Malware Scanner – The Malware Redirects Cryptocurrency Transfers

 Once the user clicks on the Call to Action link from the email, a download message appears.
 The name of the file is Credit wallet manually.exe which is hosted the URL below:

 File SHA256: 2813250f723f5cc35791ba0aef9e1e7deb651881108638262f921e783ce42a11

 When we ran the program, nothing seemed to happen.

 There were no signs that the program works at all, but in Process Explorer, a new process had been created.

 The process has no description or company name and unless manually terminated, the process keeps working in the background without the user’s knowledge.